enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

     ## 5      8.28459e-08 4.81268e-04
     ## 6      2.67616e-08 1.37119e-04

 So, we have 59 blood eQTL variants that are associated with SLE.
-We can now check whether any of the genes differentially expressed in SLE is an *eGene*, a gene whose expression is influenced by an eQTL:
+We can now check whether any of the genes differentially expressed in SLE is an *eGene*, a gene whose expression is influenced by an eQTL.
 We note that gene IDs in GTEx are mapped to GENCODE v19 \[14\], while we are using the newer v25 for the DEGs.
 To match the gene IDs in the two objects, we will simply strip the last bit containing the GENCODE gene version, which effectively gives us Ensembl gene IDs:

 ``` r
 snps_hard_in_gtex_blood$ensembl_id <- sub("(ENSG[0-9]+)\\.[0-9]+", "\\1", snps_hard_in_gtex_blood$gene_id)